echeran/smile-of-murugan/webbook/chapter03.md

 famous Gajabāhu synchronism) may be on the whole trusted.
-While the commentary itself was very probably composed by a Nakkīrar of the 8th Cent., it again very probably was transmitted orally until it was fixed as a written text by Nilakaṇṭan of Muciṟi.[^nilakantan-muciri] This commentary of Nakkīrar is actually one of the first specimen of Tamil prose, not bits of unmeasured verse as in *Cilappatikāram,* but pages and pages of genuine prose (ornate, poetic, alliterative, metaphorical, and full of similes).
+While the commentary itself was very probably composed by a Nakkīrar of the 8th Cent., it again very probably was transmitted orally until it was fixed as a written text by Nīlakaṇṭaṉ of Muciṟi.[^nilakantan-muciri] This commentary of Nakkīrar is actually one of the first specimen of Tamil prose, not bits of unmeasured verse as in *Cilappatikāram*, but pages and pages of genuine prose (ornate, poetic, alliterative, metaphorical, and full of similes).

-[^nilakantan-muciri]: This can be inferred e.g. *ab intra* from the manner in which the commentary itself proceeds, cf. utterances like urai *naṭantu varāniņṛamai* nōkki, or *ini urai naṭantavāru collutum*, or *innanam varukinṛatu urai.* The commentary is said to "proceed", "to come down" to us, obviously through oral tradition.
+[^nilakantan-muciri]: This can be inferred e.g. *ab intra* from the manner in which the commentary itself proceeds, cf. utterances like *urai naṭantu varāniṉṟamai nōkki*, or *ini urai naṭantavāṟu collutum*, or *iṅṅaṉam varukiṉṟatu urai.* The commentary is said to "proceed", "to come down" to us, obviously through oral tradition.
 That the commentary very probably contains later interpolations was recognized already in 1938 by R. Narayanan of Jaffna who describes it as a "commentary which has come down to us with innumerable alterations".
-These interpolations are probably responsible for S. Vaiyapuri Pillai's opinion expressed in *Käviyakālam* pp. 215-216 where he tries to show that the commentary in its present *form* is clearly indebted to *Cīvakacintāmaṇi* (10th Cent.).
-On the other hand, there is a persistent and early tradition that Nakkīrar was the author of the commentary, cf. Nacciṉārkkiṉiyar's comm. on *Tolk*. *Poruḷ.* p.
+These interpolations are probably responsible for S. Vaiyapuri Pillai's opinion expressed in *Kāviyakālam* pp. 215-216 where he tries to show that the commentary *in its present form* is clearly indebted to *Cīvakacintāmaṇi* (10th Cent.).
+On the other hand, there is a persistent and early tradition that Nakkīrar *was* the author of the commentary, cf. Nacciṉārkkiṉiyar's comm. on *Tolk*. *Poruḷ.* p.
 808, and *Poruḷ.
 Marapu* 814.
-This commentary uses once the term *elutinān* “he wrote (down)", cf. ivvurai *ceytār yārōvenravuli* ma*turaik kaṇakkāyaṉār makaṇār nakkīrarena urai yelutinān* (instead of the prevalent *urai kaṇṭavan*).
-V. S. C. Pillai is probably right when he says that Nakkīrar composed the main outlines of his commentary, which was then orally transmitted probably for about 200-300 years, until sometime in the 10th Cent. it was written down by Nilakaṇṭar who also gave an introduction and supplied the commentary with additional and "modern" quotations.
+This commentary uses once the term *elutiṉāṉ* “he wrote (down)", cf. *ivvurai ceytār yārōveṉṟavuḻi maturaik kaṇakkāyaṉār makaṉār nakkīrareṉa urai yelutiṉāṉ*
+ (instead of the
+prevalent *urai kaṇṭavaṉ*).
+V. S. C. Pillai is probably right when he says that Nakkīrar composed the main outlines of his commentary, which was then orally transmitted probably for about 200-300 years, until sometime in the 10th Cent. it was written down by Nīlakaṇṭar who also gave an introduction and supplied the commentary with additional and "modern" quotations.
 The date of the commentary was first set as 8th Cent.
-A.D. by V. Kanakasabhai Pillai in *The Tamils* 1800 *Years Ago* (1904).
+A.D. by V. Kanakasabhai Pillai in *The Tamils 1800 Years Ago* (1904).
 Cf. also Chapter 16 of this book.

 I am dealing with this work and its commentary at this length